Local-to-Global Entanglement Dynamics by Periodically Driving Impurities

-We now illustrate this behavior across the transition by computing the spectrum of Eq.~\eqref{eq:averageenergyoperator} using exact diagonalization (ED).
-In the driven noninteracting impurity model, we find that the average energy many-body spectrum undergoes a localization transition: for any finite periodicity $T<\pi$, the ground state stays close to the ground state at infinite frequency $T\rightarrow0$.
+We now illustrate that the entanglement transition across $T_\ast = \pi$ in the driven impurity model corresponds to a breakdown of ``adiabatic continuity'' for $\Theta(T)$.
+To establish this, we compute the spectrum of Eq.~\eqref{eq:averageenergyoperator} using exact diagonalization (ED) for both gapless and gapped models across $T_\ast$.
+In both cases, we find that the average energy many-body spectra undergo a localization transition: for any finite periodicity $T<\pi$, the ground state of average energy operator stays close to the ground state at infinite frequency $T\rightarrow0$.
 Therefore, the finite frequency spectrum is adiabatically connected to the infinite frequency spectrum, and the dynamics is effectively captured by the infinite frequency limit, which consists of a single local quantum quench.
-On the other hand, above the critical periodicity, the infinite frequency ground state delocalizes in the Floquet basis, as seen in Fig.~\ref{fig:average_energy}(a), and the resulting dynamics is no longer expected to be local.
-This gives us a many-body diagnosis of the transition, which we apply to the interacting model Eq.~\eqref{eq:Hamiltonian}.
-In the fermionic language, this corresponds to adding nearest neighbor interactions $\Delta\sum_j n_jn_{j+1}$.
-We find in Figs.~\ref{fig:average_energy}(c-d) that adding small interactions does not significantly alter the above picture for system sizes accessible by ED: for a wide range of frequencies, the average energy ground state is stable but eventually delocalizes above a critical frequency threshold.
+On the other hand, above the critical periodicity, the infinite frequency ground state delocalizes in the Floquet basis (Figs.~\ref{fig:average_energy}(a, d)), and the resulting dynamics is no longer expected to be local.
+Notably, the infinite frequency effective Hamiltonian $\bar{H}$ differs from the impurity-free Hamiltonian only by a local static defect, so its ground state approximates our initial state.
+This confirms that the ground state of $\Theta(T)$ is precisely the physically relevant Floquet eigenstate.

+This many-body diagnosis naturally extends to the interacting cases, obtained by adding NN interactions $\Delta\sum_j n_jn_{j+1}$ to Eq.~\eqref{eq:floquetdrive_free}.
+For the gapless NN model (Figs.~\ref{fig:average_energy}(b-c)), adding small interactions does not significantly alter the above picture: the ``adiabatic continuity'' to the infinite frequency persists over a wide frequency range before eventually delocalizing above a critical frequency threshold.
 This is accompanied by photon resonances which drastically reduce the bandwidth upon increasing interaction strength.
+Conversely, the interactions have a more dramatic effect on the gapped model (Figs. \ref{fig:average_energy}(e-f)).
+While the Floquet ground state still dominates the dynamics within a finite frequency window, the delocalization threshold drifts away from the noninteracting value.
+Due to strong finite-size effects, a definitive extrapolation of the dynamical phase diagram in the interacting SSH model remains computationally challenging.

+Furthermore, we also investigate the spatial structure of $\Theta(T)$ in both models in the End Matter.
+We find that in the non-heating phase, the operator $\Theta(T)$ maintains a local structure, while it develops emergent long-range matrix elements in the heating phase, consistent with the observed entanglement dynamics.